-A dollop of fresh parsley can already fill in for tarragon in some recipes.
-Try blending it with cinnamon, and you’ve got yourself a good tarragon substitute!
+A dollop of fresh parsley can already fill in for tarragon in some recipes (just make sure you properly store your parsley to keep it fresh).
+Blend it with cinnamon and you’ve got yourself a good tarragon substitute!
 When combined, parsley and cinnamon produce bitter and sweet notes that are akin to tarragon.

 However, this tarragon substitution idea is only applicable if you’re whipping up a béarnaise sauce.
 To use this as an alternative, simmer together ½ teaspoon of cinnamon, one tablespoon parsley, and ¼ cup of water in your best saucepan.

 Tagetes (Mexican Tarragon)

 As we’ve mentioned earlier, the taste of Mexican tarragon is similar to the French variety.
 It’s also used for medicinal purposes in the form of brewed tea.
 Moreover, this particular tarragon variety commonly grows in southern parts of the US.
 If using Mexican tarragon, add in one teaspoon for every one teaspoon of tarragon required in a dish, say in this dijon-tarragon cream chicken recipe.

 Thyme is in the same family as oregano and basil.
 While it has a sharp and minty flavor with bittersweet notes, still, thyme can be a good tarragon replacement and vice versa.
 This substitute will work well especially in bread recipes.
 Incorporate thyme with the exact amount of tarragon in your recipe.